jendave/starforged-custom-compendiums/README.md

 * [Sundered Isles Underwater Oracles](https://mjatthijs.itch.io/sundered-isles-underwater-oracles)

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

+All resources have been converted from their original format into a format comaptible with FoundryVTT.

 Licenses and permissions for the macros are listed in the source code.